-Each EMR input and output module must be added to the server along with the 3000ADMX-16X16 crosspoint module.
+Each EMR input and output module must be added to the server along with the ADMX-16X16 crosspoint module.
+For ADMX modules you have add the actual IP addresses of the device and leave the default port number

-Once each module is added to the server, they will all appear in the devices list as shown in Figure 6-2.
+Once each module is added to the server, they will all appear in the devices list as shown in Figure 6-3.